 One privilege granted to F-1 students is the ability to work part time on campus.
-To find a job on campus, you may contact the cafeteria, look on the bulletin board in the Lawson Fulton Student Center outside the cafeteria, or ask your fellow students to find out what jobs might be available.
+To find a job on campus, please contact the Career Services office at email@example.com or visit the office in the Lawson-Fulton Student Center.

 Once you find a job, you must apply for a social security card.
 You may work for 20 hours a week during the semester and 40 hours a week during the official Christmas and summer holidays.
 But remember, the money you earn in the United States is subject to all United States tax laws!

 F-1 students are not allowed to work off campus.
 Your purpose for being here is to study, not to work, and your visa status reflects this.
 Students with unforeseen economic hardship should apply to work on campus.
 If a student with unforeseen economic hardship cannot find an on-campus job, he or she can apply to work off-campus through the ISP Office.

 Another privilege of being an F-1 student is the right to work for 12 months after completing your academic program here at Hope.
 To find out how, please print and use the OPT Application Process and make an appointment with the ISP office.
 You may find the I-765 form on-line here.
 The following guidelines apply to all international students who wish to take advantage of OPT: